What’s really at stake in the US moves to target TikTok?

 Is the US going to ban TikTok?

 Israel’s war on Gaza has reignited the debate, with Republican presidential contenders accusing the platform not only of boosting pro-Palestinian content but of actively turning the nation’s youth into Hamas supporters.
-Every 30 minutes spent watching Tiktok makes people “17 percent more anti-Semitic, more pro-Hamas”, said Nikki Haley at a presidential primary earlier this month, misinterpreting survey data.
+Every 30 minutes spent watching TikTok makes people “17 percent more anti-Semitic, more pro-Hamas”, said Nikki Haley at a presidential primary earlier this month, misinterpreting survey data.

-Some other countries have already banned TikTok, led by India, which barred the app in 2020 after border clashes with China.
-But the debate in the world’s leading media market, which has unparalleled global reach, to banish one of the only tech behemoths that is not from Silicon Valley in the midst of a global infowar raises crucial questions about how narratives are managed, say experts.
+Some other countries have already banned TikTok, including India, which barred the app in 2020 after border clashes with China.
+But the debate in the world’s leading media market, which has unparalleled global reach, to banish one of the only tech behemoths that is not from Silicon Valley amid a global “infowar” raises crucial questions about how narratives are managed, say experts.

 Who’s doing the censoring?

-The furore over Bin Laden’s resurrected tract, which does repeat classic anti-Jewish tropes about Jews controlling “your policies, media and economy”, only served to increase interest in his strident critiques of US foreign policy.
-Shocked to discover episodes like the 12 years of deadly sanctions imposed by the US on Iraq before it invaded in 2003 as part of the disastrous “War on Terror”, young Americans were now seeing their country’s support for Israel’s war on Gaza in a new light.
+The furore over bin Laden’s resurrected tract, which does repeat classic anti-Jewish tropes about Jews controlling “your policies, media and economy”, only served to increase interest in his strident critiques of US foreign policy.
+Shocked to discover episodes like the 12 years of deadly sanctions imposed by the US on Iraq before it invaded in 2003 as part of the disastrous so-called war on terror, young Americans were now seeing their country’s support for Israel’s war on Gaza in a new light.

 TikTok responded swiftly, “aggressively” removing the content.

-The Guardian took down the Bin Laden letter after it became their top-trending article.
+The Guardian took down the bin Laden letter after it became their top trending article.

-TikTok’s motives were likely about keeping its foothold in the lucrative US market, says Michael Kwet, a visiting fellow at Yale Law School’s Information Society Project.
+TikTok’s motives were likely about keeping its foothold in the lucrative US market, said Michael Kwet, a visiting fellow at Yale Law School’s Information Society Project.
 As a foreign entity, it has come under intense pressure from lawmakers, its CEO facing a grilling in Congress earlier this year, which accused the app of being a “Trojan Horse” for Chinese influence.

-“TikTok wants to keep the gravy train rolling,” says Kwet.
+“TikTok wants to keep the gravy train rolling,” said Kwet.
 “There’s no reason to believe TikTok will offer substantially more diverse views across the global media landscape … When confronted with content moderation decisions, TikTok will do what all big social media companies do: remove content at the request of entities with power, so long as it becomes too costly to disobey.”

 The problem, in his view, is corporate ownership of platforms beholden to the governments that regulate the markets.